Transformation Programme

-Ireland West Airport is committed to investing in its infrastructure and facilities to ensure compliance with industry regulations and to deliver a best-in-class experience for our customers.
+Ireland West Airport continually invests in its infrastructure and facilities to meet industry regulations and deliver a best-in-class experience for our customers.
 2024 saw continued investment in the Airport Transformation Programme, with several infrastructure projects completed to maintain the highest international safety and security standards and modernise the airport’s facilities to meet the future needs of our airline customers and passengers.

-Projects completed included Aeronautical Ground Lighting (AGL’s) upgrade, Airfield upgrade works, including runway scrub removal and drainage works.
+Projects completed included Aeronautical Ground Lighting (AGL) upgrades and Airfield upgrade works, including runway scrub removal and drainage works.
 Upgrade of the airport’s electrical infrastructure, Climate Adaptation Mitigation Plan, and Sustainability Master Plan Phase 4.
 Purchase of new fire tender vehicles, electrical fuel bowser, electrical security patrol vehicle and PV Solar Farm planning phase.
-The airport also completed work on a new covered passenger walkway for departing passengers waiting to board flights outside the departures gates.
+Work was recently completed on a new covered walkway for departing passengers waiting to board flights outside the departure gates.

 Planned Projects 2026-2028

-- Safety expansion and reconfiguration of aircraft stands to improve the passenger experience and accommodate new, larger modern aircraft.
+- Safety expansion and reconfiguration of aircraft stands to accommodate new, larger modern aircraft as part of the Transformation Programme.

 - (AGL) and air traffic control systems